 Paper plate crafts have always been a reliable go-to at our place.
 This Color Blending Paper Plate Lion is no exemption!
 With the added reaction of two primary colors bringing a touch of magic, this was a hit with both my smaller toddler and bigger kid!
+This is perfect if you are looking for an easy toddler craft.

 Colour Blending Paper Plate Lion